DevOps 4 min read

 A complete guide to Azure DevOps test reports — pipeline test results, Azure Test Plans reports, progress reports, and requirements coverage.
-Includes examples and how to use reports to make release decisions.
+Includes.

 Azure DevOps produces test reports from two sources: Azure Pipelines (automated test results) and Azure Test Plans (manual test execution).
 Understanding both — and how they combine — gives you a complete quality picture for every sprint.